Looking for support for your finance function? Book a time with an expert.

 However, effective quick ratio management requires cross-functional collaboration:

-• The bookkeeper typically manages day-to-day cash positions and short-term investments, directly influencing the numerator of quick ratio calculations.
+The bookkeeper typically manages day-to-day cash positions and short-term investments, directly influencing the numerator of quick ratio calculations.
+They also look out for any discrepancies, and being on the front lines can identify issues quickly.

-• The Controller ensures accurate and timely financial reporting, providing the data necessary for quick ratio analysis.
+The Controller ensures accurate and timely financial reporting, providing the data necessary for quick ratio analysis.
+They oversee accounts, looking for accounting issues across larger portfolios.

-Since the CFO and finance team are central in controlling, calculating, analyzing, and implementing decision-making based on the quick ratio, it is essential they develop the skills needed for proper liquidity management.
-The most effective financial leaders recognize that optimal quick ratios vary across industries and business models, requiring thoughtful approaches tailored to each organization.
+Since the CFO and finance team are central in controlling, calculating, analyzing, and implementing decision-making based on the quick ratio, it is essential that they develop the skills needed for proper liquidity management.

-often proves transformative for financial leaders.
-They get the chance to:
+First off, Executive CFO Coaching often proves transformative for financial leaders.
+With coaching, finance professionals have the chance to :

 • Work one-on-one with an experienced finance executive